 wp_mail is the function the WordPress uses to send email.
 A large number of plugins rely on it as well since it is a part of WordPress.
 So when things don’t work right, it can be difficult to track down the real issue if you don’t know where to start.

 wp_mail is essentially a wrapper for the PHPmailer class, a php class that allows sending of email via php script.
 It also happens to be a pluggable function, which means that you can create your own mail function and replace wp_mail altogether (but that’s a fairly advance project).

-Between my own personal troubleshooting and handling support needs of my plugin customers, I have accidentally become a bit of a wp_mail expert and I have written a few posts on how to troubleshoot wp_mail, as well as some possible fixes and solutions to common problems.
+Between my own personal troubleshooting and handling support needs of my plugin customers, I have accidentally become a bit of a wp_mail expert (and am now one of the component maintainers for the Mail component in WP Core).
+I have written a few posts on how to troubleshoot wp_mail, as well as some possible fixes and solutions to common problems.

 How do I know wp_mail is working?

 If you are having trouble with emails in WordPress, whether from WP itself, or from a specific plugin, it is important to know if wp_mail is working or not.
 If you don’t know whether the function is able to send email, then you don’t know if your plugin is broken or if it’s a WP problem.

 I have written a simple test script you can use to see if wp_mail can actually send email.
 This can be quite helpful in troubleshooting.
 If wp_mail is functioning, then you know your problem lies elsewhere; but if you can’t even get a valid email sent through wp_mail, that can tell you a lot, too.